Not-Up-To-Code/Up-to-Code/README.md

 ## Help
 For assistance and other inquiries, please contact one of the develops using the emails below

+# Up To Code

+## Description
+This project is a digital library of Essentialized practices that will allow the user to view cards, Essence diagrams, and play Essence serious games.
+The project will implement a client desktop application as well as a backend server and web frontend, with both UIs implementing a user login system, data management, and a REST API.

+## Getting Started

+### Dependencies

+### Installing

+### Executing program

+## Help
+For assistance and other inquiries, please contact one of the develops using the emails below

 ## Authors
 Benjamin Keninger - kenibenj@isu.edu\
 Braxton Soto - sotobrax@isu.edu\